Rio postpones world-famous carnival over Covid-19 - France 24

 In reality, "carnival" comprises numerous events, from the elite samba school parade contest organized by LIESA to less-formal "blocos," or street parties.

 LIESA's announcement applies only to the samba school competition.
-City authorities have not yet announced whether "blocos" will be allowed.
+City authorities have not yet announced whether "blocos" and other events will be allowed.

 Speculation had been mounting that authorities would have to cancel or postpone carnival in 2021, given that Brazil is the country with the second-highest death toll in the pandemic, after the United States, and is still struggling to bring the virus under control.